• Latest

 13. There is no alimony.

-14. If your spouse has a job and they make more than you, then he will
+14. If your spouse has a job and they make more than you, then they will

 Conclusion